SohitGuru/Senate-Stalker/INSTALL.md

 ***Install Guides***

 Make sure to have the ocaml graphics and mechaml modules installed!
+Also, very important, run ***opam install tls*** before you start.

 ## How to start the Stalking: